stream-interop/stream-interop/README.md

 - **There are no `isReadable()`, etc. methods.** If necessary, such functionality can be determined by typehinting against the interface, or by checking `instanceof`, etc.

-- **The encapsulated resource is not exposed publicly here.** Indeed, the _Stream_ might encapsulate something other than a resource of type (stream).
+- **The encapsulated resource is not exposed publicly here.** Indeed, the _Stream_ might encapsulate something other than a `resource of type (stream)`.
 The encapsulated resource, if there is one, MAY remain private or protected.
 See the _ResourceStream_ interface below for details on making the encapsulated resource publicly accessible.

 ### _ResourceStream_

-The _ResourceStream_ interface extends _Stream_ to define this property that allows public access to the encapsulated resource:
+The _ResourceStream_ interface extends _Stream_ to define a property to allow public access to the encapsulated `resource of type (stream)`:

 - `public resource $resource { get; }`
     - Represents the resource as if opened by [`fopen()`][], [`fsockopen()`][], [`popen()`][], etc.
     - It MUST be a `resource of type (stream)`; for example, as determined by `get_resource_type()`.
-    - It SHOULD NOT be publicly settable.
+    - It SHOULD NOT be publicly settable, either as a property or via a method.

 Notes:

 - **Not all _Stream_ implementations need to expose the encapsulated resource.** Exposing the resource gives full control over it to consumers, who can then manipulate it however they like (e.g. close it, move the pointer, and so on).
 However, having access to the resource may be necessary for some consumers.

-- **Some _Stream_ implementations might not encapsulate any resource at all.** Although resources of type (stream) are the most common source for a stream, other sources MAY be used, in which cases _ResourceStream_ is neither appropriate nor necessary.
+- **Some _Stream_ implementations might not encapsulate any resource at all.** Although a `resource of type (stream)` is the most common source for a stream, other sources MAY be used, in which cases _ResourceStream_ is neither appropriate nor necessary.

 ### _ClosableStream_